jenkinsci/job-dsl-plugin/docs/Job-DSL-Commands.md

 and some will replace nodes (e.g. `disabled` will replace any existing disabled nodes).
 Some methods like `scm` and `multiscm` are mutually exclusive.
 Likewise, when using the `scm` block, only one SCM can be specified.

-When a DSL method isn't available, look at the [[Configure Block]] for extending the DSL.
+When a DSL method isn't available, look at [[The Configure Block]] for extending the DSL.

 **NOTE: when using these methods, remember that you need to use them in context.
 I.e. to use the `downstream` method, it needs to be enclosed in a `publishers` context.**